fetchai/docs-archived/README.md

     >```
     >pipenv run mkdocs build --strict
     >```
-    , what his will generate the html documentaion in `site` folder.
+    , what will generate the html documentaion in `site` folder.

 3. Use the documentation: